chetannarasimhaiah/Kafka---Governance/Producer/Consumer Configs And Best Practices.md

 #### Consumer :

-The consumer liveness is maintained with a heartbeat and the timeout used to detect failed heartbeats is dictated by the configuration parameter session.timeout.ms.
+The consumer liveness is maintained with a heartbeat and the timeout used to detect failed heartbeats is dictated by the configuration parameter **session.timeout.ms**.
 The lower the session timeout is set,the faster a failed consumer will be detected, which will decrease time to recovery in the case of a failure.

 ## Configuration Dashboard :